 6. In the case of race and gender categories, the emphasis also offers something more, the possibility of constructionist interpretations of the categories in question: interpretations that emphasize the reality of the category, but a reality that grows out of our social, cultural, and conceptual practices.
 It is this sort of constructionist account that offers the possibility of a social referent for a term construed on a causal theory of reference, as noted below (see Mallon 2006).

 7. This sort of distinction is drawn by others, e.g. Haslanger 1995, Kukla 2000.

 8. As with other causal claims, these causal constructionist claims may be filled in terms of generalizations about types (e.g. violent movies cause violence) or tokens (Ned's viewing of Sybil in 1976 caused him to develop symptoms of multiple personality disorder in 1981).

 9. In saying this, I do not express the stronger claim that it would violate the fundamental laws of nature for a watch to come into existence, uncaused by a representation of watch.

 10. Because racial terms were presumably introduced in to refer to some non-social kind, the constructionist would likely need to insist that the referent of racial terms involved in covert constructions “switched” at some point from an intended but failed referent to an unintended but successful one.
 Discussion of reference switching has an old and continuing presence in the theory of reference (e.g. Evans 1973; Tye 1998).

 11. See Hacking 1999 on interpreting Pickering's (1984) claims about constructing quarks in this way.

-16. Niche selectionist ideas also have a role to play in proximal constructionist and empiricist explanation.
-The shaping of cultural milieus by culture is a form of niche which can explain human traits independently of nativist explanations. (see Innateness and Language).
+15. Niche selectionist ideas also have a role to play in proximal constructionist and empiricist explanation.
+The shaping of cultural milieus by culture is a form of niche which can explain human traits independently of nativist explanations (see the entry on innateness and language).